 Pale City went quiet after that.
 The podcast stopped.
 The murders stopped.
 Maybe bullets can take down a fallen angel or maybe it just flew back down to hell with the rest of its friends.

 People might call it justice.
-I call it coincidence.
 In this city, evil doesn’t need encouragement.
 It just needs someone willing to listen.
+Someone— or Some Thing.